SteeltoeOSS/Documentation/api/v4/security/redis-key-storage-provider.md

 # Redis Key Storage Provider

+The Redis Key Storage Provider is commonly used when secured data needs to be shared between two or more instances of the same application.

 By default, the [data protection system in ASP.NET Core](https://learn.microsoft.com/aspnet/core/security/data-protection/introduction) stores cryptographic keys on the local file system.
-Even when not used by the application directly, these cryptographic keys are used for systems like session state storage.
+Even when not used by the application directly, these cryptographic keys are used for systems like [session state](https://learn.microsoft.com/aspnet/core/fundamentals/app-state#session-state) storage.

-Local file system usage in a cloud environment, where application instances come and go at unpredictable intervals, is unworkable and violates the [twelve-factor guidelines](https://12factor.net/) for developing cloud-native applications.
-By using the Steeltoe Redis key storage provider, you can easily reconfigure the data protection service to use Redis instances that are accessible through the [Steeltoe Redis Connector](../connectors/redis.md).
+By using the Steeltoe Redis key storage provider, you can easily reconfigure the data protection service to store these keys in Redis instances that are accessible through the [Steeltoe Redis Connector](../connectors/redis.md).

+The [Steeltoe Security samples](https://github.com/SteeltoeOSS/Samples/blob/main/Security/src/RedisDataProtection/README.md) can help you understand how and why to use this tool.

 ## Usage

 To use this provider:

 1. Add NuGet reference(s).
-1. (Optional) Add the Cloud Foundry configuration provider.
+1. Configure your connection string.
 1. Initialize the Steeltoe Connector at startup.
 1. Add `DataProtection` to your `ServiceCollection` and configure it to `PersistKeysToRedis`.
+1. Add the Cloud Foundry configuration provider.
 1. Create a Redis service instance and bind it to your application.

 ### Add NuGet References